 Dry herb vaporizers are easy to use

-If you're new to dry herb vaporizers, all this discussion around packing a vape chamber might sound complicated at first, but you'll get the hang of it after just a couple of sessions.
+If you're new to dry herb vaporizers, all this detailed discussion about packing a vape chamber might sound complicated.
+But you'll get the hang of it after just a couple of sessions.
 It'll eventually become second nature, an unconscious technique you won't even have to think about.